dataforgoodfr/offseason_ogre/README.md

 OGRE uses a number of open source projects to work properly:

 - Backend
-  - **Node.js** - evented I/O for the backend
+  - **Node.js** - a JavaScript runtime
-  - **Express** - fast node.js network app framework
+  - **Express** - a web framework for node.js
 - Frontend
-  - **React** : Framework/library for front-end dev
+  - **React** - a JavaScript library for building user interfaces

 ## Development

 Node, npm, yarn and Docker must be installed locally.

-1. Run "yarn env:default" from root, it will set default .env values in server
+1. Run "yarn env:default" from root, it will set then default values in the file at /packages/server/.env
 2. Run "yarn install" from root, it will install all dependencies in all workspaces
-3. Run "yarn db:up" from root, it will launch a postgre container
+3. Run "yarn db:up" from root, it will launch a container running a postGre database
-4. Run "yarn db:migrate" from root, it creates the tables in the database
+4. Run "yarn db:migrate" from root, it creates the tables in the database (must be run on a new database or after a schema change)
-5. Run "yarn workspace ogre-client dev" to launch client
-6. In another shell run "yarn workspace ogre-server db:generate" to generate Prisma client from schema.
+5. Run "yarn workspace ogre-server db:generate" to generate the Prisma client from schema.
-7. Run "yarn workspace ogre-server dev" to launch server
+6. Run "yarn workspace ogre-server dev" to launch server

-### Running frontend and backend apps

-Please refer to README.md in `/server` and `/client` folders.
+7. In another shell run "yarn workspace ogre-client dev" to launch client

 ## Deployment